glacial-engineering/privacy-policy/README.md

 No personal OR non-personal data is collected by our applications.
 All data that is entered into options menus is stored locally on your device.

+## How We Store Your Data

+We do not collect your data and therefore do not store your data.

 ## How We Use Collected Data

 We do not collect your data and therefore do not use your data.